Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 $$a \preceq_{t'_{k - 1}} b \preceq_{t'_{k - 1}} c \preceq_{t'_{k - 1}} d \preceq_{t'_{k - 1}} e$$

 It's clear that from our definition of uncertainty, the most uncertain pairs are $(a, b), (b, c), (c, d), (d, e)$.
-This gives us a simple cycle graph (if we also add the least uncertain edge $(e, a)$) $E$ we can use for the next iteration.
+This gives us a cycle graph (if we also add the least uncertain edge $(e, a)$) we can use for the next iteration.

-However, a problem arises if we receive the same or similar rankings on the next iteration.
-In these cases, it's unclear how to balance choosing the most uncertain matchups and avoiding repeated matchups.
+However, a problem arises if we receive the same or similar rankings many times in a row.
+In these cases, it's unclear how we avoid duplicate assignments from being created.

 ### Side note: Brute force solution

 A cycle graph has a simple structure.
-A valid assignment over the graph, without taking into account conditions 2 and 3 from section 5.1, is a graph in which each edge is labelled.
+A valid assignment over the graph, without taking into account conditions 2 and 3 from section 5.1, is a graph in which:

+1. Each edge is labelled once.
+Where the set of labels is $V$.
+2. All labels must be used exactly once.
+3. If an edge is incident to a vertex $v \in V$, then the edge cannot be labelled with $v$.

 If we wanted to find the optimal assignment through brute force, then we must enumerate over all possible solutions.
 Here we'll calculate the size of the solution space.

-The set of labels is the same as the set of vertices $V$.

-Each label must be used once, and if an edge is incident to a vertex $v$, then the edge cannot be labelled with $v$.

 For a cycle graph, the number of possible assignments of students can be described by the number of permutations $s$ of the sequence $0, 1, \dots n - 1$, such that $s[i] \neq i$ and $s[i] \neq i + 1 \mod n$ for all $i$.